mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Storage capacity: Unlimited
 Storage duration: 0.3 - 10 seconds

-Sensory memory is split into three subsystems of memory.
+Sensory memory is split into three subsystems of memory (called sensory registers).
 Iconic memory, echoic memory and haptic memory.
 Sensory memory is stored **within the sense organs** and **not the brain**.

 **Iconic memory is memory of visual sensory memory**, from the retina. **Echoic memory refers to auditory sensory memory** like sounds heard by the ears. **Haptic memory refers to touch and feeling** that may be felt in the skin.